arielokmi/TMDBI-Poster_Downloader/README.md

 <br>
 <div>
  <h3>Future</h3>
- -:rocket: build in pyhton language
+ *:rocket:build in pyhton language.
- -:rocket: using with object-oriented programming and using class method
+ *:rocket:using with object-oriented programming and using class method.
 </div>